 His clients include commercial clients of all sizes as well as private clients who require advice on a range of commercial and civil litigation matters.

 Experience and approach

 Dan’s specialisms as a litigator include complex contractual and financial disputes – including those with international elements, trust and regulatory disputes and the recovery of assets.
 Dan seeks to apply a quick solution where possible by using tenacity and innovation with an eye always on the cost and benefit of whatever he is doing.

 Dan’s experience in litigation since 1998 underpins everything he advises upon in trying to keep you out of court and to keep down the expense.
 If a dispute is unavoidable, he can take care of it and will be realistic with you on the outcome and the costs involved.

-Areas of Expertise
+Areas of expertise

-- Data protection/misuse of databases, breach of confidence, passing off & reverse passing off;
+- Data protection/misuse of databases, breach of confidence, passing off & reverse passing off

-- Freezing orders, disclosure and delivery up orders;
+- Freezing orders, disclosure and delivery up orders

-- Land ownership, trespass and boundaries;
+- Land ownership, trespass and boundaries

 Dan advised a director of a commercial entity that was in financial difficulties on a series of high value guarantees entered into with a variety of lenders, suppliers and those offering professional services.
 A number of those guarantees were either unenforceable or sufficiently questionable to allow for a productive negotiated settlement.
-This also led on to liaising with the liquidator of the company to assign (purchase and to take over) claims against a fellow director who’s secret misconduct had caused the company to fail.
+This also led on to liaising with the company’s liquidator to assign (purchase and to take over) claims against a fellow director whose secret misconduct had caused the company to fail.
 Claims included breach of duty/misfeasance and the pursuit of assets wrongfully transferred from the company for little or no realised value.